vfarcic/devops26/manuscript/17-progressive-delivery.md

 ...
 ```

-As you can see, this time there was no downtime.
+As you can see, this time, there was no downtime.
 The application switched from one release to another, or so it seems.
 But, if that's what happened, we would have seen some downtime, unless that switch happened exactly in those 0.2 seconds between the two requests.
-To see better what happened, we'll describe the deployment and explore its events.
+To understand better what happened, we'll describe the deployment and explore its events.

 W> Please stop the loop with *ctrl+c* and return to the **first terminal**.